How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Trans fats and most of the vegetable oils will be a problem for calcium absorption because they are not a good source of fat-soluble vitamins.

-A fun way to get more calcium with fat-soluble vitamins is to eat grass fed cheese with raw fruit.
+A fun way to get more calcium into your diet is to eat nutrient dense cheese with raw fruit.

 As you can see, there are a number of factors that will either prevent or help with the uptake of calcium into your body.